State Layer

 try await channelList.get()

-// fetch more channels
+// Load more channels

 try await channelList.loadMoreChannels()

-// access all the fetched channels
+// Access all the loaded channels

 channels = channelList.state.channels